Related News Articles

 Personal health tech – what will matter most for baby boomers?

 Some baby boomers check their personal data on smart watches or their phones regularly.
 They track their activities, tolerate the reminders to stand, wishing to do better than they did last week or last month.
 Maybe they stand on an ever-smarter weight scale – or go off to the gym to work out in groups or alone.
 Why?
 Maybe they are women (unaddressed at CES 2026) who worry about bone loss, have a justifiable fear of falling, or have already fallen.
-Why don’t more women than 26.9 % of women do strength training, to build muscle around bone to protect themselves in the event of a fall?
+Why don’t more than 26.9 % of women do strength training, to build muscle around bone to protect themselves in the event of a fall?

 Personal wellness apps – an endless supply of recommendations.
 There’s the Forbes list, the Good Housekeeping list, the PC Mag list, the best for personal trainers.
 The market sizings are north of $11 billion in 2024, dominated by weight loss and exercise (Grandview).
 And per AARP, 71% of the 50+ population are open to using health and wellness apps, with usage today focused on fitness and physical activity.
 According to the AARP report, they are not yet using apps to manage chronic conditions.

 What will it take to encourage greater use of personal health tech among baby boomers?
 Must medical providers push?
 Are they even engaged in pushing, giving the worsening shortage of primary care doctors in the face of growing rates of chronic disease.
-Perhaps the federal government will push -- CMS has expressed interest in boosting the use of tech by health consumers.
+Perhaps the federal government will push -- CMS has expressed interest in boosting the use of health tech by consumers.
 And HHS has issued a Request for Information on the market of digital health products for Medicare beneficiaries.
 Will the growing interest by health organizations in AI-enabled solutions make a difference in the use of tech for personal health management?
+Is it time?

 Categories